justinglock40/How-To/README.md

 Instructions to configure varken.ini are not part of this howto but are located here **https://github.com/Boerderij/Varken/wiki/Configuration**

-Use the container name for anything on the same host (i.e., tautulli,influx, ombi, sonarr, radarr, lidarr etc...)
+Use the container name for anything on the same host (i.e., tautulli, influx, ombi, sonarr, radarr, lidarr etc.)

 Now go to **https://grafana.yourdomain.com**.
 Default Username and Password are admin/admin